sayuri-gi/website/content/en/caaproblem.md

 The certificate currently available on letsencrypt.org is OK.
 It is not one of the certificates affected by the Let's Encrypt CAA rechecking problem.
 Its serial number is 03a1c95bdaa36a8268327f2253cbd3ba243
 ```

-If you have a large list of domains you need to check, <a href="https://github.com/hannob/lecaa">this tool</a> will be more effective.
+If you have a large list of domains you need to check, [this tool](https://github.com/hannob/lecaa) will be more effective.